folio-org/folio-org.github.io/guides/devops-install-backend-module.md

-This document describes procedures for people assisting with [FOLIO DevOps](/guides/devops-introduction/) to add a new back-end module to the folio-ansible configuration, and make it available in the folio-snapshot and folio-testing [reference environments](/guides/automation/#reference-environments), and make it available in the Vagrant box VMs for snapshot and testing.
+This document describes procedures for people assisting with [FOLIO DevOps](/guides/devops-introduction/) to add a new back-end module to the folio-ansible configuration, and make it available in the folio-snapshot [reference environments](/guides/automation/#reference-environments), and make it available in the Vagrant box VMs for snapshot and testing.

 The developers responsible for that module would have already ensured that the module is ready,